In dialogue with Jeanne de Kroon, founder of ZAZI - how responsibility and courage can revolutionize the fashion industry

 6. What would you say to someone who is addicted to fast fashion?

-Oh, that I totally feel!
+Oh, that I totally feel you!
 Fashion is so much fun and fast fashion makes certain trends very accessible.
-It's okay to be in fashion, but you're ready to buy more second hand.
+It's okay to be in fashion, but you have to be ready to buy more second hand.

 I grew up with very little money for clothes.
 With 20 euros pocket money, I had the choice either to buy two fast fashion pieces or to find the best cashmere sweaters for 1 euro in a small second-hand shop.

 7. Our world until 2050 - how do you look at the future?
 And how will the fashion industry change over time?